-In accordance with the Fellowship's mission statement, the Fellows must collaborate in groups comprising of both Egyptian and American individuals (and in the case of some groups, other nationalities).
+In accordance with the Fellowship's mission statement, the Fellows must collaborate in groups comprising of both Egyptian and American individuals.
 There will be opportunities to discuss project ideas and form groups prior to the exchange via online discussion forums as well as during the first exchange.
 It is imperative that each group has time to define and modify projects.
-During the Egyptian exchange, a date will be selected for groups to present their final action projects.
+During the Egyptian exchange, a date will be selected for groups to present their draft action projects.
 It is important that the Fellows continue working on their project even while travelling and that they continuously adhere to the project outline, objective, timeline, deliverables and budget.
 It is the Fellows' responsibility to raise the first 50% of their funding from donors of their choice, providing this choice is acceptable to the Foundation.
 In addition, the execution of the collaborative projects must be within 6 months.
 Fellows will be required to submit monthly status reports on the progress of their project and attend check-in meetings with the designated Foundation team, either in Egypt or the U.S., to review, discuss and get the Foundation team's approval before execution.